It’s that time of year again when we turn back the clocks one hour.

-On Sunday April 7 we will once again turn back the clocks one hour, allowing us to get an extra hour of sleep.
+On Sunday April 7 we turned back the clocks one hour, allowing us to get an extra hour of sleep.

-Meanwhile, most of the rest of the world in the Northern Hemisphere will have just recently switched to daylight saving time.
+Meanwhile, most of the regions in the Northern Hemisphere will have just recently switched to daylight saving time.
 So what exactly is daylight saving time, why was it invented, and which countries around the world use it today?
 Get the lowdown on everything you wanted to know about DST, which can come in handy if you plan on travelling abroad this year.

 And while purchasing travel insurance can’t save you any additional daylight, it can save you from potential financial stress relating to a variety of travel misfortunes that may unexpectedly come your way.